 Clause (c).
-Outreach Committee.
-The Outreach Committee shall consist of a Board liaison and Members appointed for three-year staggered terms by the Vice President with the advice of the Board of Directors.
-It will recommend professional relations and collaborations with other organizations and explore ways of advancing the Corporation and its mission through programs, publications, and other means.
+Professional Development Committee.
+The Professional Development Committee shall consist of Members appointed for three-year staggered terms by the Vice President with the advice of the Board of Directors.
+It will develop ways of providing professional development and continuing education for NCPH members as well as nonmembers, such as workshops during the annual meeting.
+The Committee shall perform such other duties as may be assigned.